-I hate to break it to you but you can't increase to $425 per week because you feel like it, if all other properties are $400 per week you will struggle to rent yours.
+I hate to break it to you but you can't increase to $525 per week just because you want to.
+If all other properties are $470-$500 per week you will struggle to rent yours.

 If your property is on a fixed-term lease, talk to your property manager about what rents are expected to be when it comes up for renewal again and if there are any small improvements you could make to increase the rental return.

-Rents tend to increase inline with inflation as well as supply and demand so you should be aware of two facts:
+Rents tend to increase in line with inflation as well as supply and demand.
+Keep these facts in mind...

-- We are not far away from a minimum wage increase, which will flow over into a pay bump for many others, which increases costs, which means inflation and pressure on rents.
+- Minimum wages will increase, which will flow over into a pay bump for many others, which increases costs, which means inflation and pressure on rents.

 - The supply and demand statistics still show a massive shortfall of housing in most areas and this is not going to change soon.

-If your property achieves $400 per week now, I would not be surprised if the market increased by at least the $25 per week shortfall relatively soon just on it’s own.
-Remember this is being phased in over 5 years, so a tiny $10 increase per year means you're covered with room to spare.
+If your property achieves $500 per week now, I would not be surprised if the market increased by at least the $25 per week shortfall within a couple of years even if you do nothing else.

 Those of you with property managers, use their expertise!
 Find out what improvements you could make that would increase rent.
 A new carpet, paint and spruce up might cost you $10,000 but if it increases your rent by $20 per week, that is a 10% return on your investment and even if you borrowed the $10,000 you would be better off by $10 per week because you are borrowing at 5% to earn 10%.

 For almost all property investors, mortgage interest is your biggest cost.
 Sit down with your mortgage advisor and make sure you are optimally structured.
 Here is my approximate structure for example:

-- 5% on revolving credit (this grows as money builds up)
+- 10% on revolving credit (this is increasing as money builds up)

-- Negotiating a slightly better rate or moving some debt to a shorter (cheaper) term rate or negotiating a cash-back reward could save you more than $25 per week easily.
-I used to have more of my debt in the 5 year range and by moving to a shorter tenor it I saved I think $100 per week.
+Negotiating a slightly better rate, moving some debt to a shorter (cheaper) term rate or negotiating a cash-back reward could save you more than $25 per week easily.
+I used to have more of my debt in the 5-year range and by moving to a shorter tenor it I saved me $100 per week.
 Easily more than this rule change would cost me if I owned this property.

-Another option for those who pay down principal on their mortgages and really need to improve cashflow is to change a portion of their debt to interest only for a while.
+Another option if you pay principal and interest and really need to improve cashflow is to change a portion of your debt to interest only (IO) for a while.
 Again, get proper advice and think things through because banks are less willing to allow investors to roll IO loans over in perpetuity.

 Review your Rent Strategy

 I'll put AirBNB to one side because that is a whole different ball game, but are you better off with a 12-month fixed leases over periodic tenancies?
-12 month leases are a great way to avoid vacancies and 2 extra weeks of rent means $800 or an average of $15 per week.
+Fixed-term leases are a great way to avoid vacancies and 2 extra weeks of rent means $500 or an average of $15 per week.